Ellivers/wt-docs/docs/making-a-plugin/general-tool-operations.md

 # Remove the setup tag
 tag @s remove myplugin.setup.example

-# This last line is unneeded if your process does not affect anything
+# This last line is unneeded if your process does not affect any blocks
 function worldtool:technical/save_load/backup/load
 ```

-If you want your menu to re-open after the process has started, use the [`ui/reopen_menu/after_starting` hook](hooks#uireopen_menuafter_startingq).
+If you want your menu to re-open after the process has started, use the [`ui/reopen_menu/after_starting` hook](hooks#uireopen_menuafter_starting).

 ## Run Process
 Main page: [Processes](processes).